How to Move Back in With Your Parents Without Going Crazy

 Similarly, pick up after yourself, and be sure not to leave a mess in the common areas of the house, just like you would if you had roommates.

 Try using this survival guide if you have just graduated from college to help you stay focused.
 Get an extra job if you are getting out of debt so that you can move out more quickly.
-And when you are ready for your own place, you can use these strategies to save on rent.
+And when you are ready for your own place, try some strategies to save on rent.

 Updated by Rachel Morgan Cautero.